SpaceX: Dragon spacecraft

 SpaceX has developed the Dragon spacecraft to transport cargo and crew to the International Space Station (ISS).

 The first-generation Dragon 1 spacecraft was used only for cargo operations.
 It was developed with financial support from NASA under the Commercial Orbital Transportation Services (COTS) program.
 After a successful COTS demonstration flight in 2010, SpaceX was chosen to receive a Commercial Resupply Services (CRS) contract.

 The currently operational second-generation Dragon 2 spacecraft conducted its first flight, without crew, to the ISS in early 2019, followed by a crewed flight of Dragon 2 in 2020.
 It was developed with financial support from NASA under the Commercial Crew Program program.
 The cargo variant of Dragon 2 flew for the first time in December 2020, for a resupply to the ISS as part of the CRS contract with NASA.

 In March 2020 SpaceX revealed the Dragon XL, designed as a resupply spacecraft for NASA's planned Lunar Gateway space station under a Gateway Logistics Services (GLS) contract.
 Dragon XL is planned to launch on the Falcon Heavy, and is able to transport over 5000 kg to the Gateway.
 Dragon XL will be docked at the Gateway for six to twelve months at a time.

 SpaceX designed a spacesuit to be worn inside the Dragon spacecraft to protect from possible depressurization.
-On May 4, 2024, SpaceX unveiled a second spacesuit designed for extravehicular activity, planned to be used for a spacewalk during the Polaris Dawn mission.
+In May 2024, SpaceX unveiled a second spacesuit designed for extravehicular activity, planned to be used for a spacewalk during the Polaris Dawn mission.